top of page

 Are people with addiction responsible for their actions?

-People do not choose how their brain and body respond to substances, which is why people with addiction cannot control their use while others can.
-People with addiction can still stop using substances — it’s just much harder than it is for someone who has not become addicted.
-People with addiction should not be blamed for having a disease, but rather be able to get quality, evidence-based care to address it.
-With the help and support of family, friends, and peers to stay in treatment, they increase their chances of recovery and survival.
+People do not choose how their brain and body react to substances.
+This is why people with addiction cannot control their use while others can.
+People with addiction can stop using substances, but it is much harder than it is for someone who has not become addicted.
+They should not be blamed for having a disease.
+They should be able to get quality care that is based on evidence.
+With support from family, friends, and peers, and by staying in treatment, their chances of recovery and survival become stronger.

 Is it a chronic disease?

-A chronic disease is a long-lasting condition that can be controlled but not cured.
-Most people who engage in substance use do not develop an addiction.
-And many people who do so to a problematic extent, such as young people during their high school or college years, tend to reduce their use once they take on more adult responsibilities.
-Still, about 25-50% of people with a substance use problem develop a severe, chronic disorder.
-For them, addiction is a progressive, relapsing disease that requires intensive treatments and continuing aftercare, monitoring, and family or peer support to manage their recovery.
+A chronic disease is a long lasting condition that can be controlled but not cured.
+Most people who use substances do not develop an addiction.
+Many young people who use substances during high school or college often reduce their use when they take on adult responsibilities.
+Still, about twenty five to fifty percent of people with a substance use problem develop a severe and long lasting disorder.
+For them, addiction is a progressive disease that can return and requires strong treatment, ongoing follow up care, monitoring, and family or peer support to help their recovery.

-The good news is that even the most severe, chronic form of the disorder can be manageable, usually with long-term treatment and continued monitoring and support for recovery.
+The good news is that even the most severe and long lasting form of this disorder can be managed with long term treatment, continued monitoring, and steady support for recovery.

 Why some people say addiction is not a disease

-Some people think addiction cannot be a disease because it is caused by the individual’s choice to use substances.
-While the first use (or early stage use) may be by choice, once the brain has been changed by addiction, most experts believe that the person loses control of their behavior.
-Choice does not determine whether something is a disease.
-Heart disease, diabetes, and some forms of cancer involve personal choices like diet, exercise, sun exposure, etc. A disease is what happens in the body as a result of those choices.
+Some people think addiction cannot be a disease because it starts with a person choosing to use substances.
+While the first use or early use may be a choice, experts say that once addiction changes the brain, the person loses control of their behavior.
+Choice does not decide whether something is a disease.
+Heart disease, diabetes, and some cancers can involve personal choices like diet, exercise, or sun exposure.
+A disease is what happens inside the body because of those choices.

 bottom of page